Flag of Bosnia and Herzegovina: Alternative flag proposals

-The first Westendorp alternative flag was a highly similar one to today's flag, a diagonally divided top-hoist to bottom-fly yellow over light blue flag with line of 9 white five-pointed stars in the light blue field along the diagonal.
-The only major difference was that the color of the background was UN blue.
-The second Carlos Westendorp alternative flag is a light blue flag (using the United Nations' flag's colors) with 5 bars interchangeably coming out of hoist and not reaching the other end.
-The colors are interchangeably yellow and white.
+The first Westendorp alternative flag was a highly similar one to today's flag, a diagonally divided top-hoist to bottom-fly yellow-over-light-blue flag with a line of 9 white five-pointed stars in the light blue field along the diagonal.
+The only major difference was that the colour of the background was UN blue.
+The second Carlos Westendorp alternative flag is a light blue flag (using the United Nations' flag's colours) with 5 bars interchangeably coming out of the hoist and not reaching the other end.
+The colours are interchangeably yellow and white.
 In the third alternative flag, the field was light blue and had five narrow yellow bars.